clintgeek/BaseGeek/DOCS/PLAN.md

-# BaseGeek Implementation Plan
+# baseGeek Implementation Plan

 ## Overview
-BaseGeek is the foundational infrastructure for the GeekSuite ecosystem.
-This document outlines the implementation plan for DataGeek, the first component of BaseGeek, which provides centralized data services including database management, caching, and real-time features.
+baseGeek is the foundational infrastructure for the GeekSuite ecosystem.
+This document outlines the implementation plan for DataGeek, the first component of baseGeek, which provides centralized data services including database management, caching, and real-time features.

 ## DataGeek Component